 Dr. Conway is a Research Investigator at UC San Diego and an Adjunct Doctoral Faculty Member at the Graduate School of Public Health at San Diego State University.
 She has an extensive research background in lifestyle behaviors such as tobacco use, physical activity, and nutrition, and she is experienced in a broad array of statistical procedures.
 Read full bio here.

-The Georgia Tech project assesses how policy development and training youth to be advocates for changes in the built environment can foster health and produce positive policy and environmental change.
+The Georgia Tech and SDSU project assesses how policy development and training youth to be advocates for changes in the built environment can foster health and produce positive policy and environmental change.

-Nisha D. Botchwey, PhD, MCRP, MPH, Associate Professor, School of City and Regional Planning, and PARC co-Director
+Nisha D. Botchwey, PhD, MCRP, MPH, Associate Professor, School of City and Regional Planning

-Dr. Botchwey is an Associate Professor of City and Regional Planning at the Georgia Institute of Technology and an adjunct professor in Emory University’s School of Public Health.
+Dr. Botchwey is an Associate Professor of City and Regional Planning at the Georgia Institute of Technology, an adjunct professor in Emory University’s School of Public Health, and Associate Dean for Academic Programs at Georgia Tech Professional Education.
 Her research focuses on health and the built environment, health equity and physical activity, community engagement, and data dashboards for evidence-based planning and practice.
 Read full bio here.

 Johns Hopkins Bloomberg School of Public Health &